nestauk/dap_taltech/dap_taltech/tutorials/deep_learning/README.md

 # 📺 Deep learning tutorial

-This directory contains the related to related to deep learning.
+This directory contains tutorials related to deep learning.

 The **goals** of the `deep-learning.ipynb` tutorial are to: